mgifford/open-source-contracting/README.md

 - As with all open-source licenses, the software does not come with a guarantee or no warranty comes with it.
 - Vendor solution should have developing open-source products as their primary business
 - Selection processes should favour bids that have developers who can demonstrate that they have contributed back to the open-source community.
+- The software "what" (ie. Drupal) is often dealt with in procurement, without mentioning the "how" (with open-source approaches).
+Make sure both are addressed.

 ## Contribution vs Contracting